 26 to 28 August 2016

-We create and present extraordinary work both indoors and out.
-Every two years we commission a large-scale celebratory and participatory work whose theme will inform the Festival programme.
+We created and presented extraordinary work both indoors and out.
+Every two years we hope to commission a large-scale celebratory and participatory work.
 The first of our biennial commissions was Flight by The Geraldine Pilgrim Company with 14-18 Now who lead the national programme of World War One.
-Flight by Geraldine Pilgrim Company explores Cumbria's contribution to aviation development.
+Flight by Geraldine Pilgrim Company explored Cumbria's contribution to aviation development.
 It included three evenings of live performances and an installation in the house and grounds of Brockhole on Windermere.

 Lake District’s bid for World Heritage status